Connor Joe Player Props: Pirates vs. Cubs

 Connor Joe At The Plate

-- Joe has 16 doubles, three triples, six home runs and 22 walks while hitting .242.
+- Joe has 17 doubles, three triples, six home runs and 23 walks while batting .245.

+- In 52.4% of his 63 games this season, Joe has picked up at least one hit.
+He's also had 12 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.